 Anchor Hocking made Fire-King branded wares beyond Jade-ite -- many more, in fact.
 The square Charm dinnerware pattern, which was produced in Jade-ite in limited quantities, came predominantly in opaque pale blue Azur-ite, Forest Green, and Royal Ruby.
 Most of these brightly colored dishes were tagged with foil stickers that have long worn away with washing and wear, but the rounded square shape provides easy recognition for glassware shoppers when they aren’t marked.

-You'll also want to keep an eye out for the flowered Fleurette, Honeysuckle and Primrose decals affixed to milky white glass dinnerware sets if you’re looking for an affordable alternative to Jade-ite.
-Most all these pieces will be marked with the Fire-King logo in raised lettering.
+You'll also want to keep an eye out for the flowered Fleurette, Honeysuckle, and Primrose decals affixed to milky white glass dinnerware sets if you’re looking for an affordable alternative to Jade-ite.
+Most all these pieces will be marked with the Fire-King logo in raised lettering on the bottoms or backs.

 Prices for Fire-King